Scientists Have Devised a Revolutionary Way to Redefine the Kilogram

-If you're familiar the basics of metric conversion, you know that 1 pound is equivalent to 2.2 kilograms.
+If you're familiar with the basics of metric conversion, you know that 2.2 pounds are equivalent to 1 kilogram.
 But how much does a kilogram weigh, exactly?
 How does one define an abstract concept like a unit of measurement?
 Since 1875, the exact weight of a kilogram has been defined by the International Prototype of the Kilogram, a cylinder made from an alloy that's 90 percent platinum, 10 percent iridium, and sits locked in an environmentally regulated vault outside Paris.
 Every 40 years, it's removed and compared to a half-dozen copies around the world, which in turn are used as models for replica weights around the world.

 That system was OK in the late 19th century.
 But today, with super-precise measurements needed for pharmaceutical production, chemistry, astrophysics and other endeavors, it no longer works so well.
 Add to that another problem — after nearly a century and a half, it's gained weight, thanks most likely to contaminants that gradually have accumulated on its surface.